ginstrom/paladin-novel/cline_docs/characters.md

     *   Coordinates crossbow companies during major battle (Ch 17).
     *   Provides intelligence about Noble Knights and their factions, participates in war council (Ch 19).
     *   Warns about slave cities' 4000-man army (Ch 21).
+    *   **Saltmere Assault Planner**: Tasked with securing the tunnel entrance for the infiltration of Saltmere (Ch 22).
-*   **Character Arc:** Royal Guard → Moral defector → Resistance leader → Strategic coordinator
+*   **Character Arc:** Royal Guard → Moral defector → Resistance leader → Strategic coordinator → Key commander in sacred war
 *   **Relationships:**
     *   Military strategist for Gond's movement.
     *   Ally of Maera in resistance network.
     *   Professional soldier supporting liberation cause.
     *   Intelligence coordinator for three-army campaign.
+*   **Current Status/Location:** With Gond's army marching on Saltmere, preparing for command duties (End of Chapter 22).

+## Maera
+*   **Bio/Description:** An elderly woman, a skilled healer, living in a secluded hut on the coast.
+Possesses flinty eyes, a firm demeanor, and practical wisdom.
+Formerly served a temple in Darach but left due to corruption.
+Revealed to be a key organizer of the continental resistance network.
+*   **First Appearance:** Chapter 3
+*   **Key Actions/Events:**
+    *   Provides shelter, food, and medical aid to Gond, Pell, and Sim after their escape (Ch 3).
+    *   Treats Gond's branded forehead (Ch 3).
+    *   Offers supplies and directions to a hidden pilgrim way-station (Ch 3).
+    *   Advises Gond on compassion and justice (Ch 3).
+    *   **Network revelation**: Returns with armed escort and reveals her role as resistance organizer (Ch 15).
+    *   Brings Elena Brightblade and intelligence about enemy responses (Ch 15).
+    *   Coordinates continental network of allies and sympathizers (Ch 15-21).
+    *   Provides strategic intelligence and coordination for three-army campaign (Ch 21).
+    *   **Delivers Critical Intelligence**: Informs Gond about Borin and Kael's presence in Saltmere as mercenaries (Ch 22).
+*   **Relationships:**
+    *   Aided Gond, Pell, and Sim.
+    *   Network coordinator and strategic planner.
+    *   Ally of Elena Brightblade and other resistance leaders.
-*   **Current Status/Location:** At valley settlement, coordinating intelligence for campaign (End of Chapter 21).
+*   **Current Status/Location:** At the main settlement or with Gond's command group, coordinating intelligence (End of Chapter 22).

 ## High Cleric Aldric
 *   **Bio/Description:** Leader of Turin's ascendant followers, representing the shift in religious power as Turin's influence grows while Alanyi's wanes.
 A man whose expensive robes bear the crossed hammers of the god of justice, though his soft hands speak of a life spent far from the hardships his god supposedly champions.
 Represents corrupt religious hierarchy that serves political rather than divine interests.
 Demands submission to traditional authority.